yxcvbnm256/debilek-bot/README.md

 Discord Bot, which greets users upon joining voice channels, provides a text-to-speech feature and plays simple audio clips, defined in the assets folder.

 ## Features:
-- Greets users upon joining the voice channel.
+- Greets users upon joining the voice channel, either with a user-specific greeting or generic fallback greeting.
 Leaves the voice channel if no user left in the voice channel.
-- Text-to-speech with different voices and languages
+- Plays Text-to-speech with different voices and languages
-- Playing audio clips
+- Playing audio clips—the commands are automatically generated from assets (and subfolders) from the assets folder.

 ## Setup Guide:
 ### Invite a hosted bot: